 If you fail to make a Will before your death, the state may become responsible for distributing your estate under the intestacy laws and any wishes you had for how this should be done during your lifetime are likely not to be honoured.

-If you have questions about making a Will, call Felicio Law Firm today.
+If you have questions about making a Will, contact us at Felicio Law Firm today.
 We have experienced Wills and Estates lawyers who take a caring and compassionate approach to the queries and concerns of our clients.

 The best reasons for making a Will